Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay: NEUTRINO SPECTRUM

 Since the $\beta$-spectrum shape measured by the $4\pi$-spectrometer turns out to be more accurate, it was used to determine the neutrino spectrum.
 Provided there is a measured shape of each component of $\beta$-spectrum one could evaluate a neutrino spectrum though conservation of energy in the decay as the total energy of each decay is given by its endpoint energy.
 The neutrino spectrum $N(E_\nu)$ is obtained from (\ref{eq:beta_basic}) by the replacements $W$ with $E_\nu=(W_0-W)$.

 The main interest of sterile neutrino experiments lies above the energy threshold of inverse beta decay on hydrogen, both in terms of shape and spectrum fraction.
-As for ${\rm{^{144}Ce}}$--${\rm{^{144}Pr}}$ source, only two $\beta$-transitions contribute to the neutrino spectrum above this threshold: ${^{144}\rm{Pr}}(0^-) \rightarrow (0^+){^{144}\rm{Nd}}(0^+)$ and $\rm{{^{144}Pr}(0^-) \rightarrow {^{144}Nd}(2^+)}$ with the branching ratios of $97.9$\% and $1.04$\%, respectively.
+As for ${\rm{^{144}Ce}}$--${\rm{^{144}Pr}}$ source, only two $\beta$-transitions contribute to the neutrino spectrum above this threshold: ${^{144}\rm{Pr}}(0^-) \rightarrow {^{144}\rm{Nd}}(0^+)$ and $\rm{{^{144}Pr}(0^-) \rightarrow {^{144}Nd}(2^+)}$ with the branching ratios of $97.9$\% and $1.04$\%, respectively.

 Fig.~\ref{Fig7} illustrates the spectrum $N(E_\nu)$ of electron antineutrinos from $^{144}$Pr source.
 The numerical values $N(E_\nu)$ for neutrinos with energies above the IBD threshold are shown in the Tab.~\ref{tab1}.
-The uncertainties of $N(E_\nu)$ are calculated with toy Monte-Carlo method based on the uncertainties of the evaluated form-factor parameters $C_1$ and $C_2$ from (\ref{eq5}) and taking into account their correlation.
+The uncertainties of $N(E_\nu)$ are calculated with toy Monte Carlo method based on the uncertainties of the evaluated nuclear shape factor parameters $C_1$ and $C_2$ from (\ref{eq5}) and taking into account that these parameters are in quite strong anticorrelation with correlation coefficient of 0.973.
 The parameters evaluated with this method were simulated 10000 times and used for performing 2-dimensional spectrum density plot.
 The RMS of density distributions of its monoenergetic projections was taken as the statistical uncertainty of the spectrum.

 The uncertainty of the energy scale $E_\nu$ is determined by the accuracy of the $Q_\beta$-value of $\beta$-transition of the $\rm{^{144}Pr}$ to the ground state of $\rm{^{144}Nd}$ \cite{iaea}.